LTKFoundation/clinic_booking_project/README.md

 #*_Guest_*

 1. Search for doctors using any of the following query conditions:
-	a.
+	*.
 Doctor's Name
-	b.
+	*.
 Clinic's Name
-	c.
+	*.
 Clinic's Address
-	d.
+	*.
 Topic (that relates to Doctor's expertise).
 E.g: search for "examine child's fever" bring up list of Doctors that are specialized in Pediatric.
-	e.
+	*.
 Open time.
 E.g: search for Doctor that provide service at 8pm tomorrow.
-	f.
+	*.
 By default, system shows all doctors with default sorting conditions.
 2. Sorting doctors with the following conditions:
 	a.
 Nearest distance to current location.
 In this first phase, we focus on Saigon and Hanoi.
 		i.
 Current location is detected automatically if allowed.